4Players/odin-sdk/README.md

 Join our [official Discord server](https://4np.de/discord) to chat with us directly and become a part of the 4Players ODIN community.

-### Twitter

-Have a quick question?
-Tweet us at [@ODIN4Players](https://twitter.com/ODIN4Players) and we’ll help you resolve any issues.

 ### Email

-Don’t use Discord or Twitter?
+Don’t use Discord or X?
 Send us an [email](mailto:odin@4players.io) and we’ll get back to you as soon as possible.